Id Nirvana / Leatherwood

 Id Nirvana is probably the most famous band from the late 1960s Columbus rock scene, although they never released a record and played out only a few times.
 Their fame is more for a couple band members' later successes than any other reason.
 So, here's the story as we can put it together.

 Brothers Joe Donovan and Dan Donovan had been in the Fugitives.
 In 1968 they wanted to put together a heavier original rock band, so they started looking for other like minded musicians.
 One of the guys they met was Ric Otcasek, who had relocated from Cleveland to attend Ohio State (although that doesn't seem to have happened).
 Ric had a lot of ideas for songs so he came on board as lead singer.
-Steve Dodge joined on drums.
+Steve Dodge joined on drums (replacing Joe Donavan).
+John Wiley was the bass player.
 For a short time, Tom Williams of the Rebounds played lead guitar.
 This band played a few gigs at OSU area coffeehouses and clubs.
 While playing out, they met another relocated Clevelander.
-Ben Orzechowski.
+Ben Orzechowski, who became the guitarist.

 So you're probably wondering what the Id Nirvana songs sound like - well, the three Musicol recordings are very good.
 "Good Things" is probably the mosy straight forward of the four, and would have been the choice for a 45.
 It has the hooks and bridges that would show up in similar form in Cars songs like "Bye Bye Love" and "Let's Go".
 "Wake" is most complicated, an uptempo song with a psychedelic breakdown.
 "Love Like Fire" is somewhere in between.
 All the songs have hints of the Doors, Steppenwolf, and similar sounds of the times.
-"Chalice" is a much more subued song, it's possible that Orzechowski was involved with this as it could he him singing as the voice is much smoother and refined.
+"Chalice" is a much more subued song with some fuzz guitar.

 There's still hope that all four of these songs will have a actual release....

-Love Like Fire / Chalice - Cleveland Recording acetate
+Love Like Fire / Chalice - Cleveland Recording acetate, 7" two sided